UMassCDS/IHOP-Reddit/README.md

 # Setup and Installation
 Note that [Pyspark](https://spark.apache.org/docs/latest/api/python/getting_started/install.html#dependencies) is used for training embeddings and LDA models, so you must have Java installed (at least version 8) and `JAVA_HOME` set appropriately.

 Use [Anaconda](https://docs.anaconda.com/anaconda/install/index.html) to create the `ihop` environment by running `conda env create -f environment.yml` or install the dependencies using `pip install -r requirements.txt`.
-These environments include dependencies for running jupyter notebooks and the Dash application.
+These include dependencies for running jupyter notebooks and the Dash application.

-To install the `ihop` package as importable for testing and development, run `pip install -e .`.
+Next, install the `ihop` package to be importable for testing, development and model training scripts, run `pip install -e .[test]`.
 See [this article](https://godatadriven.com/blog/a-practical-guide-to-using-setup-py/) for more details on using `setup.py`.

 ## Unity
 To install the packages on [Unity](https://unity.rc.umass.edu/docs/#modules/using/), you will need to load the python and miniconda modules, then install the package as usual with conda: